-I’ve had a couple of episodes of major depression in my life – episodes when I sunk so low I started feeling like this life just might not be worth all the effort it takes.
+I’ve had a few episodes of major depression in my life – episodes when I sunk so low I started feeling like this life just might not be worth all the effort it takes.

-The most recent one came seemingly out of nowhere, taking me by surprise.
-I have an awesome husband I’m very much in love with.
-After years of fertility treatments, I have three beautiful kids.
-I have a good job that pays well and gives me the flexibility to work from home.
-My husband and I are renovating a fixer-upper – a long-time dream come true.
+The last one came on several years ago, seemingly out of nowhere, taking me by surprise.
+I had an awesome husband I was (and still am!) very much in love with.
+After years of fertility treatments, I had finally welcomed three beautiful, healthy children.
+I had a good job that paid well and gave me the flexibility to work from home.
+My husband and I were renovating a fixer-upper – a long-time dream come true.

 Why would I get depressed?
-Don’t I have everything anyone would ever want?
-Am I just an ungrateful bitch with first world problems?
+Didn’t I have everything anyone would ever want?
+Was I just an ungrateful bitch with first world problems?

-Well… The Myers-Briggs Personality Type theory would beg to differ.
+I got my answer when I started studying the Myers-Briggs Personality Type theory.
 According to this theory, humans have eight cognitive functions at their disposal.
 The cognitive functions are eight different ways for our brains to gather and process information.
-And we each have a favorite function assigned by our genes (also called the primary or dominant function).
+And we are each born with a favorite function (also called the primary or dominant function).
 Using our favorite function brings happiness.
 It feels effortless.
 When you are using your favorite function, you feel “in the flow”.

 Let’s see what each personality type’s favorite function is.